 Harvest has occurred at all sites, and 4 years after harvest, monitoring of regeneration is complete.
 A draft interim report describing the pre-harvest and harvest silviculture, and costs and benefits of the harvests at six of the eight sites, was reviewed by CMER.
 This report is titled "The Draft Case Study Reports: Hardwood Conversion Study," and the principal investigators are with Duck Creek Associates.
-Final drafts of the eight case study reports were received in Spring of 2012 and will be reviewed by CMER.
+Final drafts of the eight case study reports were received in Spring of 2012 and were reviewed by CMER.
 An outline for a summary report that will synthesize the results and findings from the eight case studies has been approved by RSAG.
 After RSAG review, the synthesis summary report will be reviewed by CMER concurrently with the case study reports.
+This summary report is expected to be completed in 2014.

-RSAG decided to revisit all eight sites in 2016 for a final 10-year assessment of regeneration status (survival rates by species, heights, brush competition).
+Pending funding by Policy, RSAG intends to revisit all eight sites in 2016 for a final 10-year assessment of regeneration status (survival rates by species, heights, brush competition).
 These revisits are in response to concerns that four-year post-harvest stocking data are not adequate to reliably determine the likely future stocking levels at these sites.
 Results and analysis of data from these 2016 visits will be incorporated as addenda to the final case studies and summary report.